The God in Our Midst: A

 with him set out and went from Baale-judah, to bring up from there the ark of

-God, which is called by the name of the
+God, which is called by the name of the Lord of hosts who is enthroned on the cherubim.

 (2 Sam 6.2)